Floorp-Projects/Floorp/docs/setup/mach.rst

    $ ./mach build

-If you get error messages, make sure that you have all of the `build requisites </en-US/docs/Developer_Guide/Build_Instructions#Build_prerequisites>`__ for your system.
+If you get error messages, make sure that you have all of the :ref:`build requisites <Getting Set Up To Work On The Firefox Codebase>` for your system.

 If it works, you can look at compiler warnings: